Immerse yourself in music

 Robert’s acclaimed solo album Feochán was released in 2020.
 He has toured internationally with the Katerina Garcia Band, the Traditional Arts Collective, and is a member of the National Folk Orchestra of Ireland.
 Robert is the musical director of the DCU traditional music ensemble and Ceoltóirí Óga Laighean, who launched their album The Gathering of Leinster.
 In 2024, he released Beara, a duet album with Tara Viscardi, following performances at the Wales International Harp Festival and other notable events.
 He also released a CD of Laois music with his brother James Harvey and others.
 Robert’s first book, Feadail: The Whistling Tradition in Ireland, was published by Comhaltas in 2024.
 A renowned teacher and lecturer, he studied music in Trinity College Dublin and Conservatory of Music and Drama DIT and he completed a PhD on East Galway’s traditional composition style and teaches at Trinity College Dublin and Dublin City University.

-Gerard Lord - Guitar
+Gerard Lord - Tutor

 Gerard Lord is a seasoned multi-instrumentalist, mastering the banjo, guitar, and fiddle.
 His journey has seen him touring internationally with Eddie and George Furey of The Fureys, gracing stages across the Netherlands, the UK, and the UAE.
 Performing at iconic venues like Vicar Street and the Waterfront helped shape his early career and deepen his musical roots.